A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Veggie wrap at Marmalade Cat Café.

-Pick Thai Restaurant (467 Bernard Ave, Kelowna, BC V1Y 6N8).
-Although this restaurant doesn’t look super fancy from the outside, it’s very much worth it to give it a chance.
+Although Pick Thai Restaurant doesn’t look super fancy from the outside, it’s very much worth it to give it a shot.

 They serve authentic Thai food, like Pad Thai, Green Curry, Tom Yum soup, and bubble tea!
 The food and drinks are very affordable and feel free to grab a book from their small library while waiting for your food!

-Ga-On Sushi Restaurant (605 K.L.O.
-Rd, #3B, Kelowna, BC V1Y 8E7).
-This cute little restaurant offers a great selection of sushi, but also Udon and Yakisoba noodles, Teriyaki, Donburi, and bento boxes!
+Ga-On Sushi Restaurant is a cute little restaurant offering a great selection of sushi, but also Udon and Yakisoba noodles, Teriyaki, Donburi, and bento boxes!
 The light green and light brown colours inside the restaurant create a calm vibe.

 If you’re into pizza, music, and beer, check out DunnEnzies Pizza Co.
-Downtown (1559 Ellis St, Kelowna, BC V1Y 2A7)!
-The cool outside street art grabs my attention immediately!
+Downtown!
+The cool outside street art grabbed my attention immediately!

 Their New York style pizza was voted Kelowna’s Best Pizza in the Best of Kelowna Awards.
 They also have salads, calzones, nachos, wings, tacos, burgers, and even brunch on weekends!